SangarDev/spotify/README.md

 You can view this project live here:https://sangardev.github.io/spotify/

 Spotify

-This is a front-end replica of Spotify built using HTML and CSS.
-It is a practice project aimed at improving my web development skills, focusing on layout, responsive design, and UI components.
-While it looks like Spotify, it does not play real music—it's purely for design and learning purposes.

-Overview
-The website features a clean, modern design inspired by Spotify’s interface.
-Users can explore:
+A front-end HTML + CSS Spotify replica built to practice responsive layouts, interactive UI elements, and music-themed design.
+This project is purely for learning purposes—it does not play real music.

+Features
 Music cards showcasing songs or albums

-A music player panel layout
+Music player panel layout

-Hover effects and interactive UI elements
+Hover effects and interactive UI components

-Responsive design for desktops and smaller screens
+Responsive design for desktop and smaller screens

-Technologies
+Sidebar-like sections for navigation

+Tech Stack
 HTML5

 CSS3

 FontAwesome icons

+Google Fonts